Bausch + Lomb AllergiFlash eye drops pods

 If you are taking another eye drop at the same time, leave 15 minutes between instillations.

-This eye drop does not contain a preservative.
+This eye drop does not contain preservative.

 Duration of treatment